Receival & Trading Standards

 Pulse Australia endeavours to maintain a list of accepted pulse varieties.
 This includes both varieties currently commercially available, as well as ‘legacy’ varieties that are no longer commercially supplied, but could still be grown.

 The Variety Listing is referenced in the Standards:

 Visual quality charts

 These visual charts are designed to be used as a guide in conjunction with the current Australian Pulse Trading Standards.
-Sample charts are provided at low resolution, please purchase high resolution photographic charts using the order form.
+Sample charts are provided at low resolution.

 - Mungbean sample chart

 - Faba bean and broad bean sample chart